Honoring Bridget Lawson

 Undergraduate research work takes many forms but is characterized by a spirit of inquiry, participation in the active conversation of a scholarly, professional or creative field of study, and guidance by a faculty mentor.
 Student research and creative projects may be produced by students at all levels in classes, labs, recitals, as part of a distinction or thesis program, or independently.
 Participating in undergraduate research helps you apply what you are learning in class, find a mentor, improve your critical thinking and problem-solving skills, and pursue a topic that fascinates you.

-SOURCE offers weekly information sessions to help you get started thinking about your participation in research activities and to connect you with the appropriate resources.
+SOURCE offers regular information sessions to help you get started thinking about your participation in research activities and to connect you with the appropriate resources.
 Talk to your professors about their research, connect with your department leadership, and talk to fellow students.
 SOURCE Student Research Mentors also hold weekly office hours to assist students.
 Start reading the literature in your field of study and look at the faculty research interests on your department web page.